So I did something pretty cool today…I made a quiz!

 Honestly, I was blown away by how easy this was to create and implement a quiz, and I see a million ways of using this.
 I teach photography classes, so I could easily use this to separate website visitors into subgroups depending on their level of photography expertise.
 I write about family travel, so I’ll probably make a quiz asking people their favorite places to travel to with their family as well as the places they’ve always wanted to take their kids.
 For my website page with my gallery prints, I could create a quiz asking people about their home decor or sizes they usually buy.
 Since I can embed a different quiz on a different page of my website, the options are literally endless.

-My class, Everything You Need to Know About Email Marketing is coming out in late May, and you can bet I’ll be including a very detailed section of how to use this and integrate it to you email account.
+My class, Everything You Need to Know About Email Marketing is coming out soon, and you can bet I’ll be including a very detailed section of how to use this and integrate it to you email account.
 In the meantime though, if you’d like to try the free demo, just click here!